Torus actions, weighted blow-ups, and desingularization of plane curves: Proofs

 \section{Proofs}

-Our final section is devoted to proving Theorem~\ref{Thm:Main1}\eqref{It:order-drops} and Theorem~\ref{Thm:Main2}.
-Applying the same arguments as explained in \cite[after Defintion~6.1]{AQS-plane}, Corollary~\ref{Cor:leading-term} can be used to deduce that the invariant on any fiber of $ \varphi|_{B_+} \colon B_+ \to \IA_\K^1$ (see Construction~\ref{Constr:Degen}) drops strictly.
-As in \cite{AQS-plane}, we show the strong statement that the order decreases strictly after the designated weighted blow-up.
+This section starts by proving Theorem~\ref{Thm:Main1}\eqref{It:order-drops} and Theorem~\ref{Thm:Main2}.
+Section~\ref{Sec:destack} is devoted to destackification.
+We shall use Corollary~\ref{Cor:leading-term} to deduce that the invariant on any fiber of $ \varphi|_{B_+} \colon B_+ \to \IA_\K^1$ (see Construction~\ref{Constr:Degen}) drops strictly.
+In fact, we will show the stronger statement that the order decreases strictly after the designated weighted blow-up.